Capital and Productivity – Overview

 - Capital stocks, capital services, and depreciation: an integrated framework by Nick Oulton and Sally Srinivasn (BoE WP no. 192)

-Uses of dataFor a review of UK productivity growth since 1760 based on the most recent historical data sources see the paper by Nick Crafts
+Uses of dataFor a review of UK productivity growth since 1760 based on the most recent historical data sources see the paper by Professor Nick Crafts:

 - The Productivity Race: British Manufacturing in International Perspective, 1850-1990